Racial Discrimination at Work

 This makes certain cases of indirect discrimination lawful.
 For example, a protected characteristic can be an occupational requirement.
 You can reserve certain jobs for people with that protected characteristic.

-If the role is a support worker for a charity helps victims of abuse from a certain country, the role may need that supporter to be from the country.
+If the role is a support worker for a charity that helps victims of abuse from a certain country, the role may need that supporter to be from the country.

 Get the support you need